 In street order - from the vehicular access from Hospital

 Street (pictured above) - there are: 1, a public right of way through Bowling

 Green Court housing development to South Crofts for pedestrians;

 2, vehicular access to

-from what is now St Mary's, rather than a single monk.
+from what is now St Mary's church, rather than a single monk.
 The spelling on the

-name plates of the path which runs in front of Dysart Buildings, is Monk's
+name plate of the path which runs in front of Dysart Buildings, is Monk's

 Lane.
 There must surely be a connection with the Abbots of Combermere,

 Green Court development is that it is a